Reflections on running spaCy: commercial open-source NLP

 As more and more people and companies are getting involved with open-source software, balancing the expectations of an open community and a traditional provider vs. consumer relationship is becoming increasingly difficult.
 Are maintainers becoming too authoritarian?
 Are users becoming too demanding?
 Are large companies selling out open-source?

-In this post I'll share some lessons we've learned from running spaCy, the fastest-growing library for Natural Language Processing in Python.
-I'll also give you my perspective on how to make commercial open-source work for both users and developers.
+In this post I’ll share some lessons we’ve learned from running spaCy, the popular and fast-growing library for Natural Language Processing in Python.
+I’ll also give you my perspective on how to make commercial open-source work for both users and developers.

 Looking at the open-source ecosystem as one giant space with a fixed set of rules and best practices can be problematic and frustrating.
 It’s frustrating for maintainers of private projects, who end up overwhelmed by the flood of bug reports and often demanding support requests.
 It’s frustrating for companies who open-source their tools and are suddenly expected to get as many contributors involved as possible.
 And it’s frustrating for users, who keep getting told to “submit a PR or shut up”, and are struggling to decide which project to adopt and trust.